14 FAM 540

 14 FAM 542.2 Justification Certificate

 a.
-When one of the exceptions to the mandatory use of a contract air carrier applies, the traveler must complete Form DS-4022, Justification Certificate for Use of a Noncontract Air Carrier, in myData and submit the fully approved form to their TMC before the TMC may issue a ticket on a noncontract carrier.
+When an exception to the mandatory use of a contract air carrier applies, the traveler must complete Form DS-4022, Justification Certificate for Use of a Noncontract Air Carrier, in myData and submit the fully approved form to their TMC before the TMC may issue a ticket on a noncontract carrier.
 The traveler must also attach a copy of the completed Form DS-4022 to their travel authorization.

 b.
 The pet travel exception (14 FAM 542.1, subparagraph a(3), is self-certified by the traveler and does not require further approval.

 c.
-All other exceptions must be approved by the traveler’s authorizing official, a management officer at post, a USAID executive officer at post, a Department of State bureau executive officer or deputy executive officer, or the Director of Transportation and Travel Management (A/LM/OPS/TMP) or their designee.
-(For Commerce, the approving official is the senior commercial officer, regional senior commercial officer, or regional director.)
+All other exceptions must be approved by the traveler’s authorizing official, a management officer at post, a USAID executive officer at post, a Department of State bureau executive officer or deputy executive officer, or the Director of Travel Management and Policy (A/LM/OPS/TMP) or their designee.
+(For Commerce, the approving official is the senior commercial officer, or regional director.)

 d.
 Financial responsibility for unauthorized use of a noncontract air carrier lies with the traveler.